aaryabanerjee/cs-club-portal/README.md

 Welcome to the **CS Club Portal**, a web app built for the Computer Science Club to showcase projects, share resources, and celebrate achievements!
 This app has a slick Matrix-themed design with a digital rain animation, making it a fun and engaging platform for club members to connect and collaborate.

+This README is a complete guide to the project, covering everything from setup instructions to detailed code breakdowns.
+Whether you’re a club member looking to use the app or a developer wanting to contribute, you’ll find all the info you need right here!

 ## ✨ Features

 - **Home Page**: A welcoming landing page with quick links to view projects or submit a new one.